Sōkon Matsumura

 Sōkon Matsumura (松村 宗棍, Matsumura Sōkon) was one of the original karate masters of Okinawa.
-The years of his lifespan are reported variously as c.1809-1901 or 1798–1890 or 1809–1896 or 1800–1892.
-However, the dates on the plaque at Matsumura's tomb, put there by Matsumura's family, clearly state that he was born in 1809 and died in 1899.
+The years of his lifespan are reported variously as 1809–1901 or 1798–1890 or 1809–1896 or 1800–1892.
+However, the dates on the plaque at Matsumura's tomb, put there by Matsumura's family, clearly state that he was born in 1809 and died in 1899 at approximately the age of 90 years old.

 Early history

-Matsumura Sōkon was born in Yamagawa Village, Shuri, Okinawa.
+Sōkon Matsumura was born in Yamagawa Village, Shuri, Okinawa.
 Matsumura began the study of karate under the guidance of Sakukawa Kanga.
 Sakukawa was an old man at the time and reluctant to teach the young Matsumura, who was regarded as something of a troublemaker.
-However, Sakukawa had promised Kaiyo Sōfuku, Matsumura Sōkon’s father, that he would teach the boy, and thus he did.
+However, Sakukawa had promised Kaiyo Sōfuku, Sōkon Matsumura's father, that he would teach the boy, and thus he did.
 Matsumura spent five years studying under Sakukawa.
 As a young man, Matsumura had already garnered a reputation as an expert in the martial arts.